Can the Pope change the Lord's Prayer?

 He must have been in fine physical shape or he was breathing so lightly I couldn't see his breath.
 Mine poured out in great clouds.
 There was no smile on his face now.
 Trouble ahead, I thought to myself, well with the Commies all around us, that is no great revelation.

-Snow began to fall in great thick globs.
-In a brief moment the whole countryside was blotted out.
-And I was marching in a white fog of sticky particles.
-My companion disappeared.
+the whole countryside was blotted out.
+And I was marching in a white fog of

 "Michael," I shouted in sudden alarm.